Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

-I found the movie, Lean on Me , very inspiring and moving.
-Joe Clark, played by Morgan Freeman, is a strong confident leader who's not afraid to stand up to anyone.
-This tough guys enters one of the roughest schools in New York City, with the lowest test scores in the State, and does some major clean up!
-We watch a school being transformed as he pushes for higher standards and accountability.
+I found the movie Lean on Me very inspiring and moving.
+Joe Clark (played by Morgan Freeman) is a strong, confident leader who's not afraid to stand up to anyone.
+This tough guy enters one of the roughest schools in New York City, with the lowest test scores in the State, and does some major clean up!
+We watch the school being transformed as he pushes for higher standards and accountability.

 The movie is so touching because of the immense courage that Joe Clark shows.
 He uses tough love and is determined to set the bar higher.
-He is determined to make them believe in themselves through developing discipline.
-He also stands up to the bad guys, the drug dealers, making him a true hero, while still showing compassion for the more vulnerable students.
+He is determined to make his students believe in themselves through developing discipline.
+He also stands up to the bad guys, the drug dealers, while still showing compassion for the more vulnerable students.